adam-gaia/homebrew-agaia/README.md

 # homebrew-agaia
 Mac Brew Formulas

-These formulas are for installing 3rd party software not avaliable via a package manager.
-I use these formulas to install software in a hopefully more managable way than manually cloning repos and sym linking execs.
+These formulas are for installing 3rd party software not available via a package manager.
+I use these formulas to install software in a hopefully more manageable way than manually cloning repos and sym linking execs.

 -------